 2. Apply enabling skills in the context of improving independence and participation.

-3. Explore assessment and intervention for key activities such as self-care, instrumental activities of daily living, caring, transport, sleep, sex & sexuality, and religious & spiritual participation.
+3. Explore assessment and intervention for key activities such as self-care, instrumental activities of daily living, caring, transport, sleep, sex and sexuality, and religious and spiritual participation.

-4. Work collaboratively & effectively as a group.
+4. Work collaboratively and effectively as a group.